EPIC448/blogpost-frontend/src/note.md

 all the way through (the end of )  HERE WE GO IN  in the article.

-Hint: You can Use the same style of how you set your Jet Final Project app back-end  where it is rendering it own API….
  Then use the same style in here.